sleiendecker/waltscience.github.io/_posts/2020-7-24-ecosentiment.md

 For many, imagining ending their academic journey outside of the academy makes them feel like the sacrifices they made were done in vain.
 Even worse, settling for anything less than a professorship requires giving up, at least, a portion of your [identity](https://www.insidehighered.com/advice/2017/01/30/academics-can-and-should-stop-equating-their-identity-work-essay).

-**These personal barriers, the ones that keep people fighting for tenure-track jobs, may be the only reason there is any positive sentiment left on the academic job market**.
+**These personal barriers, the ones that keep people fighting for tenure-track jobs, may be the only reason there is *any* positive sentiment on the academic job market**.

 <br>
 <br>